gear-foundation/vara-wiki/docs/examples/Gaming/Battleship/zk-battleship.md

         pub hash: Vec<u8>,
     }
     ```
-    - `hash`: This is the hash of the ship placement, ensuring that the layout remains confidential while allowing the contract to verify its correctness.
+    - `hash`: This is the hash of the ship placement, ensuring that the layout remains confidential while allowing the program to verify its correctness.

 #### Move Verification

-For each move the contract processes the following:
+For each move the program processes the following:

     ```rust
     pub struct PublicMoveInput {